-Here are 10 things you should know about Zachary Scott, born 106 years ago today.
-He appeared in less than three dozen pictures and didn’t become as big a star as some expected, but his legacy is a lasting one.
+Here are 10 things you should know about Zachary Scott, born 109 years ago today.
+Though he appeared in fewer than three dozen pictures, his film legacy is a enduring one.

 Sydney Greenstreet, born 136 years ago today in Sandwich, England, made only 24 movies in a brief, eight-year movie career, but what an indelible mark he made in that brief span.